urlgrey/hsmm-pi/README.md

 Modes
 =====
-The HSMM-Pi can function as an internal mesh node or as a gateway mesh node.
+The BBHN-Pi-VPN can function as an internal mesh node or as a gateway mesh node.
 A description of each is provided below.

 Mesh Gateway Node
 =================